LihengGong/socket.io/README.md

 >New connection

-Then in browser, we can type the chat message and send to see the effect.
+Then in browser, we can type the chat message and click "send" button to see the effect.